ReallySecureShell/PapersPlease/README.md

 			    print attack.
 It
 			    is important to have
 			    the string within
-			    double quotes.
-This
-			    makes sure that space
-			    characters are escaped
-			    correctly.
-Additionally
-			    you MUST use dashes (-)
-			    or underscores (_) in-
-			    place of spaces in your
+			    DOUBLE QUOTES.
-			    message when running
+			    Default message
-			    without the --target
-			    flag.
-The default
-			    message is "foo-bar".
+			    is "foo-bar".

-    --ink=[N]		    Will send N number
+    --ink=[N]		    Adds N number of
-			    of pound signs (#)
+			    pound signs (#)
-			    to the remote host.
+			    to the print job.
+			    This option is used
+			    to make a printer
+			    waste a large amount
+			    of ink.
+Default value
-			    Default is 5000.
+			    is 6000.
-			    However this option
-			    needs to be called
-			    for anything with it
-			    to take effect.
-If
-			    not called the user
-			    will either see
-			    "foo-bar" or their
-			    custom message
-			    printed.

 -i, --interval={N}  	    The interval before
 			    another job is sent